-Looking for a fun activity you can do with your kids this Spring?
+Looking for a fun activity you can do with your kids this winter?
 One that won’t break the bank?
-Get along to Cedar Farm in Dooralong for orange picking, pony rides and hay-trailer rides among the orchards.
+Get along to Cedar Farm in Dooralong for orange picking, pony rides and – new this year – model train rides among the orchards.

 This is such a wholesome way to spend a day with family or friends.
 So stick on your gumboots and get set for a memorable day of orange-picking fun!
 Read on for all the juicy details.